philipturner/alphafold-metal/README.md

 }
 ```

-I plan to get the Python code working on CPU-only JAX, translate it verbatim to Swift, then replace JAX and TensorFlow with MPSGraph.
-I'm skipping the tests and multimer code today.
-Code to translate:
+Here's my game plan:

+1) Get the Python code working on CPU-only JAX.
+2) Create a Swift package that calls into Python code, then execute the model in SwiftPM tests.
+3) Translate the code outlined below to Swift, verbatim.
+4) Replace calls into JAX and TensorFlow with MPSGraph.

 | File in `alphafold/model` | Lines of Python Code |
 | ------------------------- | -------------------- |